-Iain Mallory discovers whales and waterfalls in the north and east of Iceland
+Iain Mallory discovers whales and waterfalls in Iceland

-This is the first in a series of blogs by Iain Mallory, adventure travel blogger and photographer, who went on a road trip from the North to the East of Iceland and shares some of his highlights.
+This is the first of two blogs by Iain Mallory, adventure travel blogger and photographer, who went on a road trip from the North to the East of Iceland and shares some of his highlights.

 This was my third visit to the land of spectacular scenery and unpronounceable names, visiting largely the less well known region of East Iceland as well as the North.

 I was excited to be returning to explore a new part of the geothermal island.
-I flew from Reykjavik into Akureryi, the northern capital, but from July 2016 lucky travellers from the UK will be able to fly directly from London to Egilsstađir on an exclusive flight run by Discover the World.
-This makes a great base or starting point for exploring the eastern fjords.
+I flew from Reykjavik into Akureryi, the northern capital.
 After picking up a car at the airport, and making a stop at Bláa Kannan, possibly my favourite coffee shop in the world, I was soon on my way to Husavik, the whaling capital of Iceland.

 Time had to be made however, to stop and photograph the impressive Gođafoss waterfalls, literally the waterfalls of the gods.
 The thunderous waters of the river Skjálfandfljót (try saying that after two pints of Viking lager!) as it careers over the cascades never ceases to impress.
 There’s a reason these falls are the backdrop to all Mallory On Travel brand images, it’s like returning to an old friend, and dipping my fingers in, just to feel the icy meltwaters felt strangely comforting.